Frequently Asked Questions

 - There is a doctor's name on my bill I don't recognize.
 Why is this?

-- Why am I receiving a bill for services conducted in Lebanon, when I was seen elsewhere?
+- Why do I see charges for services conducted in Lebanon, when I was seen in a different location?

 - Why am I being billed when I have insurance?